Cells in a human body are of different types based on their structure and function.

 3. Nerve cells

-These cells form the nervous system.
-They are the longest cells of the body, ranging up to 100 centimeters.
+- Some of these cells are the longest cells of the body, ranging up to 100 centimeters in length.

-They also form the essential structures like the nephrons in the kidney, which help in the filtration of the blood.
+- They also form essential structures, like the nephrons in the kidney, that help in the filtration of the blood.

 5. Muscle cells